Icon of St.Vladimir, Prince of Kiev

 In 2004, Fr.
 Stelian and his family moved to Ottawa where he worked as a public servant for the federal government.
 He was received into the Orthodox Church in America from the Russian Orthodox Church Outside of Russia in January 2014.
 He was attached to the Annunciation parish until January of 2024 when Vladyka Irenee assigned him to St. Vladimir Parish.

 Fr.
 Stelian speaks English, Greek, and Russian.
-He and Matushka Lena have three children and five (so far) grandchildren.
+He and Matushka Lena have three children and six (so far) grandchildren.

 Fr.
 Alexander was educated in Jerusalem and at Yale.
 He holds a PhD in Arabic and Islamic Studies.
 Currently, he works as associate professor of Religious Studies at Dalhousie University in Halifax, teaching classes on the Abrahamic Religions.
 His main field of research is the history of the Orthodox Church in the Arab world.
 He has many publications in the field and is one of the editors of a new anthology of Arab Orthodox texts from the millennium 700–1700 in English translations.